DavidCico/Enhanced-Event-Driven-Backtester/README.md

 5. [Event-Driven Backtesting with Python - Part V](http://www.quantstart.com/articles/Event-Driven-Backtesting-with-Python-Part-V)
 6. [Event-Driven Backtesting with Python - Part VI](http://www.quantstart.com/articles/Event-Driven-Backtesting-with-Python-Part-VI)
 7. [Event-Driven Backtesting with Python - Part VII](http://www.quantstart.com/articles/Event-Driven-Backtesting-with-Python-Part-VII)

+<p align="justify">The code has been rewritten by hand, and modified for some parts.
+Some additions have also been added, such as handling data directly from a website (Yahoo Finance, CoinMarketCap) as well as treating data from a database.</p>

+<p align="justify">Some trading strategies have also been implemented